jo-yie/vttp5_mini_project/README.md

 ---
 ### How to Test the App:
-This app uses the Spotify Web API, which limits access to registered email accounts.\n The following dummy Spotify account is the only account that can be used for testing.
+This app uses the Spotify Web API, which limits access to registered email accounts.
+The following dummy Spotify account is the only account that can be used for testing.

 1. Login with the following credentials: